AmericanRedCross/ttl-viz/README.md

 ## API

-The API methods provide access to the asset data in the asset manager in JSON format from any domain.
+The API methods provide access to the data in the asset manager in JSON format from any domain.
 Assets that are not marked as public are only accessible to users with ownership or super user permissions via the use of access tokens.

 ### Methods